jank-lang/jank-lang.org/resources/src/blog/2024-05-31-new-projects.md

 ## New clojure.core functions
 Following last month's theme, which saw 52 new Clojure functions, I have excellent news.
-We actually beat that this time, adding 56 new Clojure functions in the past month!
+We actually beat that this month, adding 56 new Clojure functions!
 However, I only added 23 of those and the other 33 were added by [madstap](https://github.com/madstap) (Aleksander Madland Stapnes).
 He did this while also adding the transducer arity into pretty much every existing sequence function.
-Volatiles were originally added to support him in writing those transducers.
+I added volatiles to support him in writing those transducers.

 | | |
 |---|---|